manish1762/Delta-demo/README.md

 # Delta-demo
-This is a simple project for github
+This is a simple project for github.